vdclab/vdclab-wiki/OncoMX.md

 > OncoMX is an integrated cancer mutation and expression resource for exploring cancer biomarkers alongside related experimental data and functional information.
 >
-> Here, a user can explore cancer data from various perspectives: for example, the biomarker vizualization enables a a user to see all attributes related to any biomarker annotations for a gene of interest.
+> Here, a user can explore cancer data from various perspectives: for example, the biomarker vizualization enables a user to see all attributes related to any biomarker annotations for a gene of interest.
 {.is-info}